How Can Incentives and Cut Layer Selection Influence Data Contribution in Split Federated Learning?: Game-Theoretic Analysis

 \begin{definition} A Nash equilibrium of the noncooperative game among the clients is a profile of strategies $\mathbf{d}^*$ = $(d^*_{1},d^*_{2},\dots, d^*_{N})$ with the property that, given the SFL model owner strategies $R$, and $L_c$, we obtain

 \end{definition}

-\begin{theorem} The utility function $U_n(d_n, \mathbf{d}_{-n}, R, L_c)$ of client $n$ is strictly concave on $d_n$.
-Then, a Nash equilibrium exists in the noncooperative game among the clients. \end{theorem} \begin{proof} Taking the first and second derivatives of $U_n(d_n, \mathbf{d}_{-n}, R, L_c)$ with respect to $d_n$, we obtain
+\begin{theorem} The utility function $U_n(d_n, \mathbf{d}_{-n}, R, L_c)$ of client $n$ is strictly concave in $d_n$.
+Thus, a Nash equilibrium exists in the noncooperative game among the clients. \end{theorem} \begin{proof} Taking the first and second derivatives of $U_n(d_n, \mathbf{d}_{-n}, R, L_c)$ with respect to $d_n$, we obtain